JonathanVeg/vcash_android/README.md

 * Volley - Lib used for internet connections
 * MpAndroidChart used for making the chart

+### Donate
+You can donate some Vcashs sending to:

+* VoBZoGGxnAFxgm8TxvaUYc9LYvmurRfHEg

 **Disclaimer:**
 I was authorized for using the official logos and colors.